SamuelOyedokun/SamuelOyedokun/README.md

 ---
 ## 💼 Professional Focus

-I focus on building scalable analytics systems that automate insight generation and support data-driven decision-making at organizational level.
+I focus on building scalable analytics systems that automate insight generation and support data-driven decision-making at the organizational level.

 ---
 ## 🚀 What I Build